-We have a sneaking suspicion you might know what investing is, but just in case let’s define investing our terms.
+We have a sneaking suspicion you already know what investing is, but just in case, let’s define investing terms.
 Then we'll tell you how to do it.

 Things to consider before investing

 First things first.
 Before you start investing in anything, you should ask yourself a couple important questions.
 These questions determine whether you’re in good enough financial shape to start investing right now — here are the basics:

 1. Do you have a lot of credit card debt?